mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/marathon-on-marathon/index.md

 enterprise: true
 ---

-This topic describes how to deploy non-native instances of Marathon to isolate Mesos roles, reservations, and quotas for your DC/OS cluster.
+This topic describes how to deploy non-native instances of Marathon&trade; to isolate Apache&reg; Mesos&reg; roles, reservations, and quotas for your DC/OS&trade; cluster.

 ## Terminology